microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 }

 // @alpha
-export type DatePickerOptions = FoundationElementDefinition & {};
+export type DatePickerOptions = FoundationElementDefinition & {
+    calendarIcon?: FoundationElementTemplate<SyntheticViewTemplate<any, DatePicker>, DatePickerOptions> | SyntheticViewTemplate | string;
+    previousIcon?: FoundationElementTemplate<SyntheticViewTemplate<any, DatePicker>, DatePickerOptions> | SyntheticViewTemplate | string;
+    nextIcon?: FoundationElementTemplate<SyntheticViewTemplate<any, DatePicker>, DatePickerOptions> | SyntheticViewTemplate | string;
+};

+// Warning: (ae-incompatible-release-tags) The symbol "datePickerTemplate" is marked as @public, but its signature references "DatePicker" which is marked as @alpha
 // Warning: (ae-incompatible-release-tags) The symbol "datePickerTemplate" is marked as @public, but its signature references "DatePickerOptions" which is marked as @alpha
-// Warning: (ae-incompatible-release-tags) The symbol "datePickerTemplate" is marked as @public, but its signature references "DatePicker" which is marked as @alpha
 //
 // @public (undocumented)
-export const datePickerTemplate: (Context: ElementDefinitionContext, definition: DatePickerOptions) => ViewTemplate<DatePicker>;
+export const datePickerTemplate: FoundationElementTemplate<ViewTemplate<DatePicker>, DatePickerOptions>;

 // @public
 export type DayFormat = "2-digit" | "numeric";